semmlerino/CurveEditor/CODE_REVIEW_2025_05_29.md

 - ⚠️ Test coverage measurement
 - ⚠️ Development environment setup
 - ⚠️ Complete transformation migration
+- ⚠️ Clean up obsolete files

-## Final Score: 9.0/10
+## Final Score: 9.2/10

-The project has improved from 7.5/10 to 9.0/10 with the completion of UI modularization and import organization.
-Addressing the remaining action items would bring the score to 9.5/10.
+The project has improved from 9.0/10 to 9.2/10 with the completion of UI modularization and import organization.
+Addressing the remaining action items would bring the score to 9.7/10.

 ### Score Breakdown:
 - Architecture: 9.5/10
 - Code Quality: 9.0/10
-- Documentation: 9.0/10
+- Documentation: 9.0/10 (points deducted for obsolete files in root)
 - Testing: 7.5/10
 - Performance: 9.5/10
 - Maintainability: 9.5/10